LeiRui/M4-visualization-exp/README.md

 ### 5.2 Apply to DenseLines Visualization

-# Deprecated

-## 4. Guides to "7.3 Ablation Study"
+#### 5.2.1 DenseLines Example

->   Corresponding to Figure 20 in the paper.
+>   Corresponding to Figure 24(a) in the paper.

+Figure 24(a) is an example of DenseLines using 45 stock exchange time series.

 Steps:

+1. Download the stock exchange dataset from https://www.kaggle.com/datasets/dgawlik/nyse.
+2. Using `parsePrice.py` in the `M4-visualization-exp/tools` folder to extract the closing price time series of each stock from the `prices.csv`.
+Assume below that these extracted csv are placed under the empty folder `/root/csvDir`.
+3. Download `line-density` by the command: `wget https://anonymous.4open.science/r/line-density-rust-A320/line-density`.
+After downloading, make it executable by executing `chmod +x line-density`.
+4. Draw DensLines using the command: `./line-density 45 10 160 100 true /root/csvDir true`, which plots the DenseLines of 45 time series each containing 1600 points from /root/csvDir on a `160*100` canvas, using raw data points and M4 representation points to render `output-i45-k10-w160-h100-utrue-dfalse.png` and `output-i45-k10-w160-h100-utrue-dtrue.png`, respectively.
+The two pngs are identical thanks to the visual representativeness of M4.

+#### 5.2.2 Cost of Visualizing DenseLines From a Database

+>   Corresponding to Figure 24(b) in the paper.

+Similar to `3.
+Guides to "1.1 Motivation"`, this experiment measures the end-to-end time of DenseLines visualization, which is decomposed into three components: server computation time, communication time, and client rendering time.

+##### Server Computation Time

+Steps:

 1. Enter the `bash` folder in the `M4-visualization-exp` folder, and then:
     1. Make all scripts executable by executing `chmod +x *.sh`.
 If you have done this step before, you can ignore it here.
-    2. Update `prepare-ablation.sh` as follows:
+    2. Update `prepare-multi-series.sh` as follows:
         -   Update `M4_VISUALIZATION_EXP` as the downloaded path of the `M4-visualization-exp` folder.
         -   Update `HOME_PATH` as an **empty** folder where you want the experiments to be executed.
-    3. Run `prepare-ablation.sh` and then the folder at `HOME_PATH` will be ready for experiments.
+    3. Run `prepare-multi-series.sh` and then the folder at `HOME_PATH` will be ready for experiments.

-2. Enter the folder at `HOME_PATH`, and run experiments using `nohup ./run-ablation.sh 2>&1 &`.
+2. Enter the folder at `HOME_PATH`, and then:
+    1. Write 50 test time series into IoTDB using `nohup ./run-write.sh 2>&1 &`.
 The running logs are saved in nohup.out, which can be checked by the command: `tail nohup.out`.
+When the experiment script finishes running ("WRITE ALL FINISHED!" appears in nohup.out), data preparations are complete.
+    2. Run the query experiments using `nohup ./run-query.sh 2>&1 &`.
-3. When the experiment script finishes running ("ALL FINISHED!" appears in nohup.out), the corresponding experimental results are in `HOME_PATH/ablationExp_res.csv`.
+        The running logs are saved in nohup.out, which can be checked by the command: `tail nohup.out`.
+When the experiment script finishes running ("ALL FINISHED!" appears in nohup.out), the corresponding experimental results are in `HOME_PATH/res.csv`.
+In the result csv, counting from 1, the 1,2,3 columns are the query execution times of raw data query, M4, M4-LSM, respectively.

-4. In the result csv, counting from 1, the second column is the query execution time of M4-LSM without index and pruning, and the sum of the third and fourth columns is the total number of traversed points of M4-LSM without index and pruning.
-By analogy, the fifth to seventh columns are the results of M4-LSM with only time index, and the eighth to tenth columns are the results of M4-LSM with both time index and point pruning.
+##### Communication Time

+Communication time is calculated using the empirical bandwith measured in the `3.
+Guides to "1.1 Motivation"` section.

+##### Client Rendering Time

+Steps:

+1. Download `line-density` by the command: `wget https://anonymous.4open.science/r/line-density-rust-A320/line-density`.
+After downloading, make it executable by executing `chmod +x line-density`.
+2. Test the rendering speed of DenseLines under different number of time series using the command: `./line-density [N] 100000 100 100`, where `N` is the number of time series, N=1/5/10/15/20/25/30/35/40/45.
+The corresponding rendering time without and with M4 are printed to the console.